 Transmedia Literacy: Audiobooks and text combine to reach all readers, on all gadgets, in every situation.

 Teachers and librarians looking for ways to encourage multi-modal literacy will find what they need in this extensive list of titles covering a wide array of genres, themes, and topics for students in grades three through twelve.
 Connect young people to the best in both classic and current award-winners by building curriculum and group discussion sets of both print and audio versions of our curated list of exemplary fiction and nonfiction titles.
 Add these titles to summer recreational reading lists or suggest as family listening choices.
 Create format-neutral themed displays highlighting your digital ebook, eAudio, CD, and print resources, and let young readers select the comprehension level and format that matches their diverse learning styles.
-All titles in our 2016 Transmedia Literacy collection are available in paperback and audiobook - purchase from your preferred materials vendor or publisher, from Playaway, or your favorite consumer vendor.
+All titles in our 2016 Transmedia Literacy collection are available in paperback and audiobook - purchase from your preferred materials vendor or publisher.
 For added convenience, Sound Learning has provided links to audio reviews and sound clips, as well as additional information on diversity, series, and major literary awards for young people.

 Developed by Mary Burkey, Francisca Goldsmith, & Sharon Grover, for the Audio Publishers Association. © 2016